How Much Does a Gardener Cost?

 What Impacts Garden Maintenance Prices?

-Below is a list of various cost-affecting factors when it comes to hiring a gardener for garden maintenance.
+Below is a list of various points that can affect gardening prices when it comes to hiring someone to help with garden maintenance.

-• Size and location – Larger gardens often require more maintenance and can increase labour costs, likewise when it comes to access and where you are in the country.
-For example tradesmen, including gardeners, tend to charge more in regions such as London and the South East due to the local cost of living.
-If you live in a remote area there are also travel expenses to consider.
+• Size and location – Larger gardens often require more maintenance and can increase labour costs.
+Location also matters, for example, gardeners tend to charge more in regions such as London and the South East due to the cost of living.

-• Frequency and Number of Workmen – Regular upkeep is usually cheaper in the long run than ad-hoc maintenance, as it's easier to keep on top of a garden that's being well looked after.
-Larger projects such as garden clearance, landscaping or giving a neglected garden some TLC are likely to require more than one gardener, increasing the cost accordingly.
+• Frequency and type of work – Regular garden upkeep is usually cheaper than ad-hoc maintenance.
+Large projects such as garden clearance and landscaping are also likely to require more than one gardener, increasing the cost.

-• Equipment Hire - Some tasks may require you to hire a specialist for the job, such as tree-felling, that can work out more expensive than a regular gardener.
-Alternatively, hiring or purchasing new equipment, for example stump grinders, hedge trimmers and pressure washers can prove expensive alongside regular garden tools.
+• Equipment Hire - Hiring or purchasing new equipment, for example stump grinders, hedge trimmers and pressure washers can prove expensive alongside regular garden tools.

 example of a large garden in the UK